alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

 interact();
 ```

 Let's run this.
-In your terminal, type: ``node interact.js``.
-You should get something like the following:
+In the terminal, type: ``node interact.js``.
+The result should be something like the following:

 ![code](https://i.imgur.com/mtp0Dc3.png)